frank-lynam/ftw/README.md

 # To do

+Make inputs work
 Allow custom index
-Pass files a file like in memory
+Pass files as a file-like in memory
 Add q endpoint
 Break header stuff into new method
 Store last used parameters in local storage